 Introduced late 1957, these three colour and pattern choices also represent the debut of 440-series Cinderella bowls.
-Turquoise Butterprint remained in production until 1968, while Pink Gooseberry was discontinued about 1966, and Yellow & Black Gooseberry disappeared in the early 1960s.
+Turquoise Butterprint remained in production until 1968, while Pink Gooseberry was discontinued about 1966, and Yellow & Black Gooseberry was dropped in 1962.

 Also in turquoise Butterprint are round nesting bowls, sold in 400-series sets and 300-series sets, each bowl having a white background.
 Butter dishes in this pattern first appeared about 1960.
 Refrigerator dishes are also white-bodied and were offered in turquoise Butterprint and pink Gooseberry, the latter set not arriving until 1961.

 Butterprint sets with special colour schemes also exist, each piece having a white background instead of using alternating colours: orange 440-series bowls, turquoise 440-series bowls, pink 470 casserole set, and turquoise 470 casserole set.

 444 Cinderella bowl, orange Butterprint.